Fårikål (Lamb and Cabbage), Norway’s National Dish)

 The ingredients themselves reflect foods that are integral to the region.
 Sheep are plentiful and a fixture of Norwegian mountains.
 Cabbage has a significant role in Nordic history—it’s one of the oldest vegetables in the region, writes Camilla Plum in The Scandinavian Kitchen, who adds that it was the only vegetable grown in the Viking age.
 Though it mutes to a nondescript color as it cooks down with the lamb, it’s flavorful and is so cozy and nourishing.

 For as simple as fårikål is, the results are fantastic.
 The challenge for many may be the cooking time, a long time for a weeknight.
-If you’d like to mark Fårikålens Festdag this month with a batch of homemade fårikål but don’t have the time, feel free to make it in advance—it reheats easily and will taste just as good—perhaps even better—the next day.
+If you’d like to mark Fårikålens Festdag this month but don’t have the time to make it that day, feel free to make a batch of this fårikål recipe in advance—it reheats easily and will taste just as good—perhaps even better—the next day.

 Fårikål (Lamb and Cabbage Stew with Peppercorns, Norway’s National Dish)